smartcontractkit/chainlink/integration-tests/README.md

 ## Common Issues

-When upgrading to a new version, it's possible the helm charts have changed.
+- When upgrading to a new version, it's possible the helm charts have changed.
 There are a myriad of errors that can result from this, so it's best to just try running `helm repo update` when encountering an error you're unsure of.
+- Docker failing to pull image, make sure you are referencing the correct ECR repo in AWS since develop images are not pushed to the public one.
+  - If tests hang for some time this is usually the case, so make sure to check the logs each time tests are failing to start

 </details>